canonical/is-charms-contributing-guide/CONTRIBUTING.md

 ## Test Coverage

-Unit tests check whether the intended fucntionality has been implemented.
+Unit tests check whether the intended functionality has been implemented.
 This is valuable to reduce bugs and checking whether any changes to the code break any features.
 The benefits of testing are roughly proportional to the test coverage percentage, the lower the coverage the higher the chances of bugs and